Inca Trail Availability & Permits 2026!

 Do I Need a Permit for the Inca Trail?

 Yes.
 For the Inca Trail you need to reserve a special permit.
-Be aware that this needs to be done well in advance.
+Please note that this must be completed well in advance.
 The trek sells out months beforehand and there are only 500 places a day on the route.

 Can I Do the Trek with Kids